KubeBlocks

 ROCKETMQ ADDON IN ACTION

-Run RocketMQ with real cluster operations and console-backed visibility
+Run RocketMQ with real lifecycle, scaling, tuning, and observability workflows

 Lifecycle